ivy-llc/ivy/docs/partial_source/deep_dive/4_arrays.rst

 Therefore, all compositional functions have a seperate piece of wrapped logic to ensure that all :code:`ivy.NativeArray` instances are converted to :code:`ivy.Array` instances before entering into the compositional function.

+**Round Up**

+This should have hopefully given you a good feel for the different types of arrays, and how these are handled in Ivy.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!